codyfun/paracosmos-engine/README.md

 # Controls
 This game is mainly played with the mouse.
 Left click to select, right click to back out.

-Numbers 0-9, Space, and Escape are also supported as shortcuts, but not required to play.
+Numbers 0-9, Space/Enter, Tab, and Escape/Backspace are also supported as shortcuts, but not required to play.

 ---